The following are the spouse visa UK requirements in 2023:

-Section 3C extensions are relevant for those applying to extend their current UK visa.
+We will now discuss Section 3C extensions as it is relevant to those applying to extend their current UK visa.

 “What are Section 3C extensions?”

-A common worry for partners who are applying in the UK is that the applicant’s visa will expire if the Home Office take too long to decide on an application.
+A common concern for partners who are applying from inside the UK is that the applicant’s visa will expire if the Home Office take too long to decide the application.

 The effect of a Section 3C extension, however, is that as long as you:

-- Submit the spouse visa UK application form before the current UK visa expires; AND
+- Submit the spouse visa UK application form (by paying the fees on the online application form website) before the current UK visa expires; AND

 - Submit a valid application…

-… you are legally entitled to remain in the UK under the conditions of your existing visa while your application to remain is being decided, or until your application is withdrawn.
+… the applicant is legally entitled to remain in the UK under the conditions of their existing visa while their application is being decided (or until their application is withdrawn).